Updated May 7, 2026

 What I chose

 Every individual’s circumstances are different, so my choice, after careful deliberation, may not be the best for you.
 I have favorable CLL markers (e.g., mutated IGHV, 13q deleted, and no TP53 genetic alteration) and have good kidney function.
 I live 90 miles from my CLL team located at Mayo Clinic.
 I have commercial insurance.
-With my oncologist’s advice and concurrence from a University of Minnesota CLL specialist, I chose to start my treatment with O + V, driving to Rochester for my care.
+With my oncologist’s advice and concurrence from a University of Minnesota CLL specialist, I chose to start my treatment with obinituzamab and vententoclax (O + V), driving to Rochester, MN for my care.
+In retrospect, the travel wasn’t terrible, despite some extra night away due to snowstorms.

 2 years Later

 I am pleased to report continued full remission of my CLL, with normal blood tests.
-The 1-year course of treatment had its challenges, requiring 2 uneventful nights in the hospital after side effects of the first dose of O, dose reduction of venetoclax for low white blood counts, and a month of intermittent diarrhea.
-A coughing form of asthma that developed during treatment was eventually cured with a inhaler.
+The 1-year course of treatment had its challenges, requiring 2 uneventful nights in the hospital after side effects of the first infusion, dose reduction of venetoclax for low white blood counts, and a month of intermittent diarrhea from norovirus.
+A coughing form of asthma that developed during treatment was eventually cured with an inhaler.
 I am hoping for a long remission.

 Disclaimer: The content is solely the responsibility of the author and does not necessarily represent the official views of the VA or the United States Government.